It is a type of supraglottic airway.

-However, not all mannequins are the same.
-Silsby et al. evaluated 4 different manikins to teach the use of the laryngeal mask in the airways.
+However, not all dummies are the same.
+Silsby et al. evaluated four different manikins to teach the use of the laryngeal mask in the airways.

-They concluded that 3 (ie Bill 1, Airsim and Airway Trainer) of the 4 manikins offered an acceptable training experience, while the Airway Management Trainer was rated as not acceptable.
+They concluded that 3 (i.e., Bill 1, Airsim, and Airway Trainer) of the four manikins offered a good training experience, while the Airway Management Trainer was rated as unacceptable.

-Hesselfeldt et al. evaluated Simman, a complete patient simulator, and was considered acceptable for training with a laryngeal mask airway.
+Hesselfeldt et al. evaluated Simian, a complete patient simulator, and was considered acceptable for training with a laryngeal mask airway.

-Parry and Owen tested many manikins and found that most would be acceptable or good for laryngeal mask airway training.
+Parry and Owen tested many manikins and found that most would be acceptable or suitable for laryngeal mask airway training.

 Tiah et al. advocate for an emphasis on airway management training in medical school.

-They found that medical students were able to place the laryngeal mask airway in the fastest and most reproducible way compared to other airway devices, such as the Combitube and the endotracheal tube.
+They found that medical students could place the laryngeal mask airway in the fastest and most reproducible way compared to other airway devices, such as the Combitube and the endotracheal tube.

 Effect on the physiological response

-Many studies have shown that changes in heart rate and blood pressure are significantly reduced with the insertion of a laryngeal mask compared to the insertion of an endotracheal tube or a comparable invasive device.
+Many studies have shown that changes in heart rate and blood pressure are significantly reduced with the insertion of a laryngeal mask compared to an endotracheal tube or a similar invasive device.

 Hemodynamic changes are similar when comparing a laryngeal mask airway and a less invasive device (such as a cuffed oropharyngeal airway).

-To an untrained observer, laryngeal mask airway insertion may seem like a simple procedure.
+Laryngeal mask airway insertion may seem like a simple procedure to an untrained observer.